Partners in Environmental Education

 Through low cost curriculum materials for educators as well as training workshops, Project Learning Tree provides a variety of topics.
 The goal is to “grow stewardship student by student” which can specifically be seen in the module, “Places We Live”, where a bond between young citizens and their communities is fostered.
 Project Learning Tree also has grants to encourage learning projects for environmental neighborhood improvement projects.

 Cal-Wood provides school groups with residential environmental education programs at their private 1,200-acre outdoor learning center for trips ranging from one to five days throughout the year.
-Team building activities are provided as well as outdoor education curriculum that is designed in collaboration with the visiting teachers.
+Team building activities are provided as well as an outdoor education curriculum that is designed in collaboration with the visiting teachers.
 Grants are available to ensure that no student is excluded.

 Connecting students to nature, Thorne provides a “joyful” hands-on approach to environmental education with a goal to provide Earth stewardship.
 The In-School Program is offered to students of multiple grades for a continuity of learning from year to year.